Which Refinancing Loan Program is Right for You?

 There aren't as many loan options as there are borrowers, but sometimes it feels like it!
 We can help you choose the loan program that will fit your situation the best.
 Contact us at 562 320-0510 to get started.
 What do you hope to achieve with your refinance loan?
 Keeping in mind the information below will help you begin your decision process.

 Are achieving lower mortgage payments and an improved rate your main reasons for refinancing?
 If so, getting a low, fixed-rate loan may be a wise choice for you.
 An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loans that you might want to refinance.
 Even as interest rates rise, a fixed rate mortgage will stay at the same, low interest rate, unlike an ARM.
 If you expect to stay in your home for about five more years, a fixed rate loan may be a particulary good fit for you.
 However, an ARM with a initial low payment could be a smarter way to reduce your mortgage payments if you plan on moving in the next few years.

-Are you wanting to cash out some of your home equity with your refinance?
-Maybe you're planning a special vacation; you need to pay tuition for your college-bound child; or you plan to renovate your home.
-With this in mind, you'll want to get a loan above the remaining balance of your existing mortgage loan.With this goal, you want You might not have an increase in your mortgage payemnt, though, if you have had your existing loan for a while, and/or your interest rate is high.
+Is "cashing out" your main reason for your refinance?
+Maybe you need to pay for home improvements, take care of your college kid's tuition, or go on a an Alaskan cruise.
+Then you will need to qualify for a loan above the remaining balance of your present mortgage loan.In this case, you'll want You might not have an increase in your monthly payemnt, however, if you've had your current mortgage loan for a while, and/or your interest rate is high.

 Want to know more about refinancing your home?
 Call us: 562 320-0510.